zhtsh/se_core/README.md

 # se_core
-Search Engine was implemented by Python
+Search Engine Core was implemented by Python